Marysville, Ohio: Transportation

-Airport

 The Union County Airport is located in Marysville.
-It sports a 4220 ft runway, complete passenger and freight air service, and can accommodate private and/or executive aircraft.
+It sports a 4220 ft runway for passenger and freight air service, and can accommodate private and/or executive aircraft.

-Highways

 U.S. Route 33 is a four-lane controlled-access highway that runs through Marysville, connecting the city with major highways including Interstate 75 to the northwest, and the I-270 outerbelt to the southeast, which links with Interstates 70 and 71 in Columbus.
 Rt.
 33 is considered one of the major transportation arteries in Ohio.

-Railroads

-Marysville freight traffic is served by CSX.
-There is no passenger service.
+Marysville freight rail traffic is served by CSX.
+There is no passenger rail service.

-The city a rejected a proposal to locate an intermodal railyard within the city limits, which would have provided the city with a regional county transportation hub.

 Utilities

-Water and sewer

 The City opened new sewer facilities and a water reservoir in 2009.
 Union county is currently the third fastest growing county in the state of Ohio.

-Inflatable dam technology

 In 2009, Marysville became the first city in Central Ohio to employ the use of inflatable dam technology, which was built on Mill Creek.
 The dam is part of the new water reservoir system.

-Energy

 The city of Marysville is serviced by Dayton Power and Light, with the surrounding area also served, depending on location, by Union Rural Electric and AEP Ohio.